 \section{Multiobject Tracking with Point Measurements}

 In the following, we derive a likelihood function for point measurements that also uses AM.
-Contrary to our cell measurement model where the measurements are described by the random vector $\mevR_k = [\meR_k^{(1)}\ldots\meR_k^{(M)}]^{\T}$ and where the measurement index represents the position information, point measurements are typically modeled by an unordered set $\RS{Z}_k = \{\meR_k^{(1)},\ldots,\meR_k^{(\rv{M}_k)}\}$.
-Here, position information is modeled explicitly by position-related measurements and not by the measurement index.
+Contrary to our cell measurement model where the measurements are described by the random vector $\mevR_k = [\meR_k^{(1)}\ldots\meR_k^{(M)}]^{\T}$ and where the measurement index represents the positional information, point measurements are typically modeled by an unordered set $\RS{Z}_k = \{\meR_k^{(1)},\ldots,\meR_k^{(\rv{M}_k)}\}$.
+Here, positional information is modeled explicitly by position-related measurements and not by the measurement index.